yennyh/GUI-Calendar/README.md

 # GUI-Calendar
-Five classes for MVC model and a text file to test the application.
+Four classes for MVC model and a text file to test the application.